williamfzc/chat-gpt-ppt/README.md

 ## Contribution

+Thanks for your interest.
+This project is really simple to hack.

 This project consists of two pluggable parts:

 - Client: Send topics to GPT and get their responses
 - Renderer: Build slides from these pairs

+If you want to make some changes:

+- git clone
+- change code
+- run `make` to build a binary file (Go installation required)
+- check
+- push to repo and send a PR

 Feel free to send us PR/issues.